Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 By Luke of The Coastal Campaign

-Located on the west coast of Mexico you will find the quaint little surf town of Sayulita.
-This beautiful town is just an hour’s drive north of Puerto Vallarta although it feels like it’s a million miles away.
+This beautiful town is just a one-hour drive north of Puerto Vallarta, although it feels like it’s a million miles away.

-Sayulita is home to some great waves, with options for both beginners and advanced surfers.
-We rented a couple of boards, and after slapping on the sunscreen, paddled out into the line-up to score some waves.
-Unlike many surf towns, the local surfers were really friendly and it was a fun few hours catching waves.
+We rented a couple of boards, and after slapping on the sunscreen, paddled out into the lineup to score some waves.
+Unlike many surf towns, the local surfers were really friendly, and it was a fun few hours catching waves.

-Sayulita is also home to plenty of boutique shops offering clothing, jewelry, surf gear, and more.
-Sayulita is a magic little surf town and we can’t wait to get back to soak up the atmosphere again soon.
+Sayulita is a magic little surf town, and we can’t wait to get back to soak up the atmosphere again soon.

 Click here to learn about more incredible beaches near Puerto Vallarta and the surrounding areas!